|Nutritional Guidelines (per serving)|

-Muffins at dinner time are a nice change from serving bread and they are so much easier to make than yeast rolls.
-These easy cheddar cheese muffins are great to mix up quickly before dinner is ready and they taste fantastic with many different meals, from beef to chicken.
+Muffins at dinner time are a nice change from serving bread and they are much easier to make than yeast rolls.
+These cheddar cheese muffins are great to mix up quickly before dinner is ready.
+They taste fantastic with many different meals, from beef to chicken.
 Kids and teenagers can also learn how to make these muffins for the family dinner.

 - 1 1/2 cups all-purpose flour